microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ediscovery-ediscoveryapioverview.md

 ---
 title: "Use the Microsoft Graph eDiscovery API"
-description: "The Microsoft 365 eDiscovery APIs provide functionality for organizations to automate repetitive tasks and integrate with their existing eDiscovery tools to build a repeatable workflows that might be required based on industry regulations.
-You can use the eDiscovery APIs to help with your legal needs." ms.localizationpriority: high
+description: "Use the Microsoft 365 eDiscovery APIs to automate repetitive tasks and integrate with their existing eDiscovery tools to build repeatable workflows that industry regulations might require." ms.localizationpriority: high
 author: "mahage-msft"
 ms.subservice: "ediscovery"